Appliscale/perun/README.md

 perun $ make all
 ```

-With first command a default configuration file (`defaults/main.yaml`) will be copied to your home directory under the `~/.config/perun/main.yaml` path.
+With first command a default configuration files (`defaults/main.yaml` and `defaults/specification_inconsistency.yaml`) will be copied to your home directory under the `~/.config/perun/` path.
 After second command application will be compiled as a `perun` binary inside `bin` directory in your `$GOPATH/perun` workspace.

 ## Working with Perun